 The way we create labels is by clicking on the “Label” button and either selecting an existing label or creating a new one.

 They provide users with all the documentation that they will need to use the different features of this platform.

 Most of the answers about using this platform can be found by clicking on the “Educate” tab and by visiting the documentation site as shown below:

-Due to the above reasons, Testim.io helps to make authoring and execution of tests really fast and simple.
-Within a matter of seconds, a user can record, replay and save the tests.
+Due to the above reasons, Testim.io helps to make the authoring and execution of tests really fast and simple.
+Within a matter of seconds, a user can record, replay, and save the tests.

 Testim uses Dynamic locators instead of Static ids.
 Due to this, the tests are more stable and the more we run the tests the smarter the AI becomes in ensuring more stability to the automated tests.

-A user will be able to see the different location strategy that their AI uses to locate an element in the IDE, through the Properties panel, for each element that we interact via our automated tests.
+A user will be able to see the different location strategies that their AI uses to locate an element in the IDE, through the Properties panel, for each element that we interact with via our automated tests.

-As we can notice, the AI parses through all the DOM objects, lists them in the Properties Panel along with the rankings of each and every location strategy for that particular element.
+As you will notice, the AI parses through all the DOM objects and lists them in the Properties Panel along with the rankings of each and every location strategy for that particular element.
 In this way, even if the attribute of an element changes, then the AI can use a different location strategy from the already parsed list of DOM objects.

 Thus, a user does not have to worry about flaky tests.

-One of the good practices of writing automated tests is creating reusable components that can be used in different parts of our test suite.
+One of the best practices of writing automated tests is creating reusable components that can be used in different parts of our test suite.